 3. Notification Workflows

 Once a condition has been met within your SharePoint environment, Notification Workflows will send a notification (for example, an email) to the assigned members of your organization, prompting them to take some sort of action.
+The Workflow Status Page can be used to track the progress of these notifications, providing essential information about task instructions and the status of various approvers or participants involved in the process.

 How You Can Use It: